yenchenchou/mle-career-path/DataStructure_Algorithm/README.md

 ### **6.2 How to identify**

-tree data structure in which each node has at most two children
+Tree data structure in which each node has at most two children

 ### **6.3 Common tricks in Binary search**

 1. Notice on the order. pre-order, in-order, and post-order use dfs while level order use bfs
 2. Almost all questions can do on iterative and recursive methods
-3. Knowing when to return value from recursion
+3. Knowing when to return value from recursion, what to expect when you return the value from the recursive function
     * When just output the node by traversing, no need to return
     * When calculation height then we need to return
 4. Tricks:
+    * When using iterative approach, how do we keep track of the level and value

     ```Python
-    # for iterative approach on question like max depth, Symmetric Tree
+    # for iterative approach on question like max depth, SymmetrFic Tree
     #1. put node in stack or Iterative traversal starting point
     stack = [(root, 1)  # #104.
 Maximum Depth of Binary Tree
     stack = [(root.left, root.right)]  # 101.
 Symmetric Tree
     stack = [(root, numSum-node.val)]  # #112.
 Path Sum
     stack = [root]  #144.
 Binary Tree Preorder Traversal
     ```

+    * Thick how to reduce the space while need to track the level -> depth problem, hybrid problems

 5. Question summary
     * Basics